rm3l/rhdh-must-gather/README.md

 ```

 When secrets are excluded (default behavior):
-- Secret resources are removed from namespace inspection data
+- Secret resources are removed from Namepace's inspect data
 - Secret resources are filtered from Helm manifests
 - Secret collection is skipped in helm/operator data gathering
 - ConfigMaps and other resources are still collected normally